 The ChristianaCare Psychology Internship program follows the practitioner-scholar training model.
 In support of this model, students are expected to spend a majority of their time engaged in experiential learning and to use scientific literature to inform their work.

 Each Intern is required to complete a minimum of 3 comprehensive psychological assessments during their training.
 Inpatient and outpatient assessments are completed for various intellectual, personality and diagnostic referral questions for adults and children.
 Interns learn a holistic and comprehensive approach to assessment which includes the crucial component skills of defining referral questions, consulting with various medical and psychiatric professionals, administering, scoring and interpreting tests, completing written reports and providing feedback.

 Interns are given a minimum of 4 hours of supervision each week.
-Each intern is paired with a licensed psychologist with whom the student meets individually for a minimum of 1 hour each week in each of their 2 rotations.
+Each intern is paired with a licensed psychologist in each rotation with whom the student meets individually for a minimum of 1 hour each week in each of their 2 rotations.
 This supervisor provides specific oversight and training related to the rotation in which the intern is involved.
 In addition to the two hours of individual supervision, interns will also receive group supervision and assessment supervision as needed.

 When possible, Interns are given the opportunity to supervise a psychology extern student for a portion of their training.
 Interns are supervised on their supervision by a licensed psychologist and provided with readings and didactic training on providing supervision.